-The Geography of Italy - Map and Information About Italy's Geographical Features
+The Geography of Italy: Map and Information About Italy's Mountains, Rivers, and Volcanoes

 Geographic Map of Italy - The Geography of Italy

 Map © Mountain High Maps®, Modified by James Martin, Europe Travel

 Italy is a Mediterranean country located in southern Europe.
 It is bordered by the Adriatic, Ionian, and Tyrrhenian Seas, and the countries of France, Switzerland, Austria and Slovenia.